How to Divide Comfrey

 Plant Your Comfrey Cuttings

-Simply plant your comfrey root cuttings in their own pot, give them some water, place is a sheltered area of your garden or unheated greenhouse, cold frame and watch them grow.
+Simply plant your comfrey crown cuttings in their own pot, give them some water, place is a sheltered area of your garden or unheated greenhouse, cold frame and watch them grow.
 Label your plants!